Benefits

 If you have submitted your doctorate thesis and concluded all work on the thesis, you may be entitled to receive unemployment benefit until 2 weeks before you hold your first trial lecture.

-Notify NAV in good time before you hold your trial lecture and disputation.
+Notify Nav in good time before you hold your trial lecture and disputation.

 Starting 2 weeks before your first trial lecture, and lasting until the day for your disputation, you are not entitled to unemployment benefit.
 When you have completed the disputation, you may be entitled unemployment benefit again.